 Cavities are sadly all too common among children, but the good news is that they’re completely preventable!
 If you get your child to adopt the best oral health habits early in life, they’ll have a wonderful smile to take care of once they reach adulthood.
 Naturally, that means showing them how to brush and floss properly as well as teaching them the importance of regular dental checkups.
 Has it been at least six months since your child was last examined by a dentist?
-Call us today to schedule your little one’s next appointment for children's dentistry in Barton City, MI at Jewel Lake Dental.
+Call us today to schedule your little one’s next appointment for children's dentistry in Barton City, MI at Healthy Smiles Dental Care of Barton City.

 If your child is visiting our dental office for the first time, they might be confused or anxious about their unfamiliar surroundings, not to mention the various sounds that are associated with dentistry.
 We go out of our way to help children feel comfortable during their first dental appointments, which helps set the tone for future visits.
 Of course, we’ll also give your child’s smile the care and attention it deserves, gently removing plaque and tartar from the areas where your little one has had trouble brushing.
 We’ll let you know immediately if we see a potential problem with your child’s dental development.